Leave this site

 3.2.10.
 Victim updates, mandatory and investigative

-Victims of crime must be updated within 5 working days (1 working day if enhanced status) with the following:
+For further updates victims of crime must be updated within five working days (one working day if enhanced status) with the following:

 Mandatory updates: